INDUSTRIAL CONTROLS & ROBOTICS

 Dunwoody’s Industrial Controls & Robotics program features:

-- An advanced Industrial Controls and PLC lab where students have access to the latest equipment from industry partners like Allen Bradley, Cognex, and Banner.
+- An advanced Industrial Controls and PLC lab where students have access to the latest equipment from industry partners like Allen Bradley, Cognex, Banner, and Siemens.

 - A Fanuc-certified industrial robotics lab featuring seven articulated robotic arms and machine vision systems.